WAY UP There's nothing like a 1500-mile journey nearly straight north in the dead of win

 Another reason for the reluctance to let moi have at the baddest production G-Wagen the world has ever seen is that Mercedes-Benz has exactly one G65 press car in its stable, and you're looking at it.
 After much haggling (fine, begging), it was agreed that I could drive the Big Daddy G.

-Even though it's the farthest point south we experienced, Copenhagen's canals were still caked with ice.
-The handsome G65 fits right into this postcard-pretty city.
+DEEP SOUTH Even though it's the farthest point south we experienced, Copenhagen's canal

 Why Sweden?
 A few months ago, while riding around in a prototype version of the new E63 AMG S Model 4Matic, AMG CEO Ola Kallenius offered me the chance to visit AMG's Winter Driving Academy on a frozen lake near the town of Arjeplog in Sweden.
 Hey, it's good to know the king.
 While that sounded like loads of fun, I told Ola it would be even better if we could drive up to his lake.
 Of course, we would need something sufficiently burly to deal with extreme northern latitudes of Lapland, as well as something luxurious (and, dare I say, decadent) enough for my good buddy and travel companion Justin Bell.
 The truth is that I've always wanted to do something epic in a G-Wagen, and heading up through the heart of Scandinavia in the dead of winter just made sense.
 So our trip began in Denmark, the only Scandinavian country I'd previously visited.
 We quickly learned a couple of things: The first is that, even in late January, the denizens of Copenhagen love riding their bicycles.
 The second is that Danes seriously admire the G-Wagen, at least compared with their Swedish neighbors.
 I think a yellow Ferrari would have been less conspicuous.
 Copenhagen was just our embarkation point, and after a dinner featuring herring five ways, we set off for points farther north.

-In Sweden, Swedish Fish are simply called Fish.
-More important, both Jonny and Justin dressed properly for the conditions.
+WE WANT CANDY In Sweden, Swedish Fish are simply called Fish.
+More important, both Jonn

 Copenhagen to Stockholm was by far the least interesting portion of our trip.
 Justin kept accurately complaining that the weather looked like England: cold, wet, and bleak.
 Most of that 400-plus-mile day was spent with me explaining the history of the G-Class to Justin, as he'd never so much as been in one before.
 I've driven a few.
 Just days before I showed up in Copenhagen, Mercedes let me play around with a G63 AMG (same basic truck, but with the M157 twin-turbo 5.5-liter V-8) in Miami to get familiar.
 While I was in Miami, Florida experienced its coldest night of the year, and the temperature dropped to 58 degrees.
 I realized then I'd never driven a G in anything approaching bad conditions, let alone taken one off pavement.
 Justin added, "I mostly see these in Beverly Hills with mothers dropping their kids off for soccer practice.
 I always thought their capability was more folklore than truth."
 I assured him that the military in 35 countries use the G-Wagen, including the U.S. Marines.
 I also assured him that three locking differentials meant the G65 would essentially turn into a tractor off-road, even with the quilted, two-tone Designo leather and quad sidepipes.
 But all that good, dirty stuff would have to wait until after Stockholm.

-The boys met up with a friend from Twitter during an event at Fashion Week Stockholm.
+SOCIAL MEDIA The boys met up with a friend from Twitter during an event at Fashion Week

-The farther north we drove, the more spectacular the scenery.
-Sweden is covered by lakes, so ice-breaking ferries and looming bridges are the norm.
+THE REAL SWEDEN The farther north we drove, the more spectacular the scenery.
+Sweden is

 Justin had never so much as been in a G-Class before.

-The roads stayed white once we clear Stockholm.
-While quite pretty, the inside of this miniature ice church smelled like an old freezer.
+So Cool The roads stayed white once we clear Stockholm.
+While quite pretty, the inside